-It’s true that being a specialist in one’s field and gaining mastery of a particular aspect of technology has distinct advantages, but as technology rapidly expands and evolves, many companies are seeking talented developers who are able to understand and work on both the front and back end to create a usable end product with little input or support.
+It’s true that being a specialist in one’s field and gaining mastery of a particular aspect of technology has distinct advantages, but as technology rapidly expands and evolves, many companies are seeking talented developers who are able to understand and work on the front-end, back-end, client-side, and server-side to create a web application and end product with little input or support.
 These developers, also known as “full-stack developers,” are once again on the rise.

 We use the term “once again,” because the role has had its share of ups and downs, as well as disagreements from all kinds of people about what full-stack developer really means and the level of expertise it entails.

 Prior to the invention of the Web and mobile devices, a computer programmer would have been able to create a computer program from start to finish without much trouble, as there weren’t many layers of software between the programmer and the hardware.

 By the mid-2000s, however, creating anything, even a simple website, became prohibitively expensive.
 Around the same time, the technology required to make the new generation of Web 2.0 sites became increasingly simplified.
 The term full-stack developer gained momentum in the late 2000s, when it became possible for one person to develop a full consumer or SaaS site.
 These full-stack developers could feasibly build applications and websites end-to-end.

 Although disagreement over the term continues to this day, there’s no question that full-stack developers are in high demand, and that demand is rising.
 More and more people in the technology field now define the role more broadly and see the full-stack developer as someone with working knowledge of the entire stack, with true expertise in a few layers.

 The full-stack developer of today is an effective and experienced generalist with a wide base of knowledge and more narrow scope of specialization, who understands both their capabilities and limitations.
 As HackerRank details, the skills often required for the full-stack developer by this definition include the ability to: